NordicSemiconductor/Android-Scanner-Compat-Library/README.md

 Background scanning on Android 4.3 and 4.4.x will use a lot of power, as all those properties will have to be emulated.
 It is recommended to scan in background only on Lollipop or newer, or even Oreo or newer devices and giving the user an option to disable this feature.

+Note, that for unfiltered scans, scanning is stopped on screen off to save power.
+Scanning is resumed when screen is turned on again.
+To avoid this, use scanning with desired ScanFilter.

 ## License